Return to Help Index

 Because shea butter can leave a heavy, waxy film on the hair, it can build up quickly and leave a gunky residue on the hair and scalp.
 Removing product build-up necessitates more frequent shampooing which in turn leads to drier, duller hair and the use of harsher shampoos.
 Removing shea butter from your hair care routine will allow you to avoid the waxy build up and make the switch to a gentler shampoo or co-wash possible.

 While shea butter can be beneficial to the skin, naturals who use shea butter in their hair with disappointing results know that it can create an occlusive barrier that keeps water and nutrients out.
-Your hair may feel soft initially because of shea butters oiliness but you'll notice that the softness doesn't last for long.
-Shea butter using naturals often find themselves in a frustrating and repetitive cycle of reapplying products or spritzing their hair with water multiple times a day just to keep the dryness at bay.
+Your hair may feel soft initially because of its oiliness but you'll notice that the softness doesn't last for long.
+Naturals who use shea butter often find themselves in a frustrating and repetitive cycle of reapplying products or spritzing their hair with water multiple times a day just to keep the dryness at bay.
 While some naturals can achieve healthy hair with shea butter, others cannot and find that it can actually cause more dryness, breakage and an inability to retain length in the long run.

 Qhemet products contain a balanced and effective combination of water, humectants, oils and butters that retain and draw moisture to the hair and lock it in, preventing moisture loss across several days.
-Qhemet is unique in that we recognize the diversity in afro/coily hair and have identified ways to keep it hydrated and healthy using nourishing ingredients that are more effective than shea butter and yield better short term and long term results.
+Qhemet is unique in that we recognize the diversity in afro/coily hair and have identified ways to keep it hydrated and healthy using nourishing ingredients that are more effective than shea butter and yield better short and long term results.
 So for those of you who wonder why your shea butter products are giving you stiff, waxy hair instead of the luscious mane you expected, you are not alone.
-Nature gave us a panoply of plant based emollients and we've chosen to use the best ones to create effective, shea-free hair products!
+Nature has given us a myriad of plant based emollients and we've chosen to use the most effective ones in our products!